arashnm80/arashnm80.github.io/quotes.md

 > Everybody thinks their loneliness is the biggest loneliness in the world.

 > When life gets you down and you feel unloved and worthless, just remember you’ll be dead one day.

+> My time is limited, I'm not gonna waste it living someone else’s life.

 > Everybody in the world is a compass for me.
 A reminder of where I want to be and where I don't.